Trump wants $12 billion in aid to U.S. farmers suffering from trade war

 “We have never compensated farmers directly on such a large scale for retaliatory tariffs,” Irwin said.

 The news lifted shares of farm equipment companies on the prospect that farmers will have more money to spend on tractors and other farm gear.
-Deere & Co (DE.N) jumped 3.1 percent, while Caterpillar Inc (CAT.N) gained more than 1 percent and AGCO Corp (AGCO.N) rose 0.6 percent.
+Deere & Co jumped 3.1 percent, while Caterpillar Inc gained more than 1 percent and AGCO Corp rose 0.6 percent.

 Stock options trading in Deere and Caterpillar also saw a burst of activity in the 30 minutes before the news broke, according to a Reuters analysis of Trade Alert data.
 Some of those contracts more than doubled in price after word of the pending plan broke in a Politico report.